Evan Ross: Personal life

-Ross became engaged to singer-songwriter Ashlee Simpson in January 2014, and the two married on his mother's estate in Connecticut on August 30, 2014.
-They have two children together, a daughter named Jagger Snow Ross (born July 30, 2015) and a son named Ziggy Blu Ross (born October 29, 2020), and Ross is the step-father of Bronx Mowgli Wentz (born November 20, 2008), Simpson's son with her previous husband, musician Pete Wentz.
+Ross became engaged to singer-songwriter Ashlee Simpson in January 2014, and the two were married that year on August 30 at his mother's estate in Connecticut.
+They have two children together, a daughter born in 2015 and a son born in 2020, and Ross is the step-father of Simpson's son with her previous husband, musician Pete Wentz.